Bobtown, Pennsylvania: Utilities

 Electric service is provided by West Penn Power, natural gas services by Dominion Resources, Water by East Dunkard Water Association and sewage by the dunkard-bobtown municipal authority.

 Cable television and cable Internet are provided by Atlantic Broadband.
-Landline telephone and DSL services are offered by Windstream Communications.
+Landline telephone, DSL and Optical fiber Internet services are offered by Windstream Communications.

 Trash pickup in the Bobtown area is provided by Preferable Sanitation.